github/explore/topics/geode-mods/index.md

 ---
 created_by: The Bearodactyl
 display_name: Geode Mods
-short_description: This topic is for people to advertise Geode mods, geode being a modding framework for Geometry Dash focused on not being a pain in the ass
+short_description: This topic is for people to advertise Geode mods
 topic: geode-mods
 related: geometry-dash
 url: https://geode-sdk.org